SafeHavenProvenance/SafeHavenProvenance.github.io/index.md

 # ​

 ## About
-Safe Haven Data Provenance is [PROV-O](https://www.w3.org/TR/prov-o/) extention.
-It is a provenance ontology model for the high-security NHS Data Safe Haven environment and open-source resources for tracking and safely reporting provenance data for research therein.
+Safe Haven Data Provenance is a [PROV-O](https://www.w3.org/TR/prov-o/) extention.
+It is a provenance ontology model for high-security settings such as the NHS Data Safe Haven environment and an open-source resources for tracking and safely reporting provenance data for research therein.